iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Cauchy Interlace Theorem.md

 ---
 ### **Comments**

 It can keep track (kinda) of the eigenvalues of a matrix that is dynamically resizing.
+But it would need an easy way of accessing the eigenvalues.
+Check [[Symmetric Tridiagonal Matrices Recrusive Det]] for more.